Bartapapa/legend/docs/pages/drives.md

 title: Drives
 permalink: /drives/
 ---
 <b>Drives</b> are a portion of your character's personality, and why they're doing trying to amass wealth and get notoriety.
-By choosing a drive, you get an additional way of gaining Adventure points - if by the end of a session, you accomplished your drive, you get 1000 adventure points.
+By choosing a drive, you get an additional way of gaining Adventure points - if by the end of a session, you accomplished one of your advances, you get a gift.
 You can change drive when you level up - although this normally represents a great shift in your character's perception, so talk about it with your GM.

 ***
 ## 1. Wealth